-11.4 Electrical Connections - Supply Voltage IMPORTANT NOTE: USE COPPER CONDUCTORS ONLY.
+12.4 Electrical Connections - Supply Voltage IMPORTANT NOTE: USE COPPER CONDUCTORS ONLY.

-Knockouts are provided on the air handler top panel and sides of the cabinet to allow for the entry of the supply voltage conductors, as shown in Figure 13.
-If the knockouts on the cabinet sides are used for electrical conduit, an adapter ring must be used in order to meet UL 60335 2-40 safety requirements.
+Knockouts are provided on the air handler top panel and sides of the cabinet to allow for the entry of the supply voltage conductors, as shown in Figure 14.
+Separate knock-outs must be used for two circuit Heat-kits.
+If the knockouts on the cabinet sides are used for electrical conduit, an adapter ring must be used in order to meet UL 60335-2-40 safety requirements.
 An NEC or CEC approved strain relief is to be used at this entry point.
 Some codes/municipalities require the supply wire to be enclosed in conduit.
 Consult your local codes.

-11.4.1 Air Handler Only
+12.4.1 Air Handler Only (Non-Heat Kit Models)

 IMPORTANT: Installation of Air Handler must follow any local codes/regulations.
-A field supplied disconnect switch or breaker must be installed in the electrical circuit that will allow power to be shut-off for service or maintenance.
+The manufacture recommends that when a heater kit is not installed, a field supplied disconnect switch or breaker must be installed in the electrical circuit that will allow power to be shut-off for service or maintenance.